ECON – Economics

 3 Credits Weekly (3-0-0)

-This course explores modern macroeconomic theory including theories of business cycles and growth, microfoundations of macro models, government budget constraints, expectations formation, the open economy and representative agent optimizing models.
+This course introduces major macroeconomic theory models and their implications on macroeconomic policies.
+Topics covered include theories of business cycles and growth, microfoundations of macro models, government budget constraints, expectations formation, the open economy, and representative agent optimizing models.

-Prerequisites: Minimum grade of C- in ECON 384 and ECON 385.
+Prerequisites: A minimum grade of C- in ECON 385.

 ECON 489